 - Floronic Man, despite being a genuinely despicable person gets one when his cruel actions and the Swamp Thing's intervention lead the Green to abandon him and he realizes that he's once again utterly alone.

 - We3 by Grant Morrison and Frank Quitely.
 You wouldn't think that a comic about stray animals being transformed into robotic killing machines would make you cry.
 You'd be wrong.
 "Home... is run no more."
 Even the covers are kinda heartrending.
 Especially the third one.

 - Y: The Last Man:

 I don't know.
 I loved them so much.
 I loved them both so fucking much.

-One Hellblazer one-shot involved John Constantine encountering the original Spirit Of Christmas, now a homeless derilict as he has long since been transplanted by christianity's holiday, he was originally a personification of the Winter Solstice celebration.
+- One Hellblazer one-shot involved John Constantine encountering the original Spirit Of Christmas, now a homeless derelict as he has long since been transplanted by Christianity's holiday.
+He was originally a personification of the Winter Solstice celebration.
 He even refers to himself as The Ghost Of Christmas Past.